ItalyStrap/advanced-control-manager/readme.txt

 * New API Class for I18N strings
 * New API Class for rendering views files
 * New Translator class
-* Fix for A non numeric valus encountered src\Query\Posts.php
+* Fix for A non-numeric valus encountered src\Query\Posts.php
 * Fix excerpt in Carousel
 * Better file structure for functions
 * Improved hook on injector autoload